abbadi2019/DataVis/courseworkPG.md

 ### Interactions

 For this part, is to identify how the chosen visualisations interact for others to maniuplate and/or amend the datasets.
 In this coursework, the only interactive visual is the Pie Chart as the data can be amended and it will be previewed once saved.
-Whereas for the GeoMaps, unforunatley I have tried to make them as interacted as possible but instead I have used Geojson.io to produce my viuslisation map along with the colour codes as I have uploaded those to github.
+Whereas for the GeoMaps, unforunatley I have tried to make them as interacted as possible but instead I have used Geojson.io to produce my viuslisations map along with the colour codes as I have uploaded those to github.
 Therefore, I have used the produced map, and added the link here to view as normal for the purpose of this coursework.

 {|designJustification)}